Skip to main content

 Security

 These storage services are secure as files can only be accessed by those who have permission, and only via secure, authenticated connections.
 Occasionally, data you have collected or obtained from third parties may demand security levels beyond those provided as standard.
-If you believe you have such a requirement, you should discuss this with us via your local IT support.
+If you believe you have such a requirement, you should contact us via the Self-Service Portal and we will discuss this with you.

 Encryption

-Encryption can present a risk to good data practice.
-You should encrypt only those files and folders you are required to, and IT support can assist you with effective encryption key management to ensure your information can always be retrieved.
-In order to comply with the University’s Code of Good Practice in Research more than one person at the University must have access to the encryption keys.
-As with all passwords, you must ensure that you keep these keys secure.
+Encryption tools can present a risk to good data practice.
+You should therefore encrypt only those files and folders you are required to, and IT support can assist you with effective encryption key management to ensure your information can always be retrieved.
+To comply with the University’s Code of Good Practice in Research more than one person at the University must have access to the encryption keys.
+As with all passwords, you must keep these keys secure.

 Moving files securely